 - Best for nonprofits and cause-oriented businesses

-Razoo hosts crowdfunding campaigns for both business and charitable purposes, but unlike Kickstarter, they don’t charge a platform fee to their personal campaigns (though 2.9% + $0.30 per pledge will go to the payment processor).
-Also unlike Kickstarter, Razoo doesn’t set a time limit on the duration of your funding campaign.
+Mightycause hosts crowdfunding campaigns for both business and charitable purposes.
+Unlike Kickstarter, it doesn’t charge a platform fee to its personal campaigns.
+Mightycause states that a maximum of 2.2% + $0.29 per pledge will go to the payment processor, though because most donors choose to cover the cost of processing, the average donation has just 0.82% + $0.29 taken from it in processing fees.
+Also, unlike Kickstarter, Mightycause doesn’t set a time limit on the duration of your funding campaign.

-Unusually for a crowdfunding site, Razoo doesn’t allow you to offer rewards to the people who support you.
-For that reason, Razoo wouldn’t be my first choice of a crowdfunding platform for a business project.
-However, Razoo is still an option — one that has facilitated many successful crowdfunding campaigns.
+Unusually for a crowdfunding site, Mightycause doesn’t allow you to offer rewards to the people who support you.
+For that reason, Mightycause wouldn’t be my first choice of a crowdfunding platform for a business project.
+However, Mightycause is still an option — one that has facilitated many successful crowdfunding campaigns.

-One advantage Razoo offers over Kickstarter is a more comprehensive customer support system.
-Razoo offers both phone support and email support.
-(Kickstarter only offers email support.)
-Other features unique to Razoo include a Facebook donation widget and the ability to donate to campaigns using PayPal.
-Furthermore, when you set up a crowdfunding campaign on Razoo, you can launch it immediately without waiting for approval.
+One advantage Mightycause offers over Kickstarter is a more comprehensive customer support system.
+Mightycause provides both phone support and email support.
+(Kickstarter only provides email support.)
+Other features unique to Mightycause include a Facebook donation widget and the ability to donate to campaigns using PayPal.
+Furthermore, when you set up a Mightycause crowdfunding campaign, you can launch it immediately without waiting for approval.

 - Equity crowdfunding for accredited investors